Understanding Brexit and How the EU Free Movement Deal Works

 During this stated time, they are free to study, work, be self-sufficient or self-employed.
 However, if they wish to legally remain in Britain after their three-month-period is up, Any European Union national will be required to put in an application for and be granted European Temporary Leave to Remain before the three months are up.

-You can get up to three years from the European Temporary Leave to Remain which permits you to study as well as work in Britain.
-However, the extension of this leave will not be possible neither is it likely to lead to European Union settled status, ILR or permanent residence.
+You can get up to three years from the European Temporary Leave to Remain which permits you to study as well as work in Britain, as pointed out by our immigration attorneys.
+However, the extension of this leave will not be possible neither is it likely to lead to European Union settled status, ILR, or permanent residence.